DylanKojiCheslin/ares-contracts/README.md

 ## Relationship to the DAO

-ARES Protocol has no formal relation to the Slock.it project DAO.
+ARES Protocol has no formal relation to the Slock.it DAO project.
 While we do reference "the DAO" in the ARES protocol white paper, we do not directly use any code from their repositories.

 See: [ARES Protocol White Paper](http://ares.sh/white-paper) for more details.